The Klahoose First Nation

 Desolation Sound and

-Klahoose First Nation territories span from Cortes Island to the Toba Valley in proximity to our neighbours of the Homalco and Tla’amin Nations and includes portions of the Discovery Islands and Desolation Sound and the northern end of the Salish Sea.
+Klahoose First Nation territories span from Cortes Island to the Toba Inlet and the Toba Valley in proximity to our neighbours of the Homalco and Tla’amin Nations and includes portions of the Discovery Islands and Desolation Sound and the northern end of the Sunshine Coast and the Salish Sea, British Columbia.

 Desolation Sound name was given by Captain George Vancouver however the Coast Salish people have lived here since time immemorial.
 Village sites through the sound have been seasonal homes for hundreds and even thoughts of First Nation people.
 Today Desolation Sound is renowned for its natural beauty, abundant wildlife are woven into the fabric of the people that have lived here for thousands of years before European contact.